 traveling plus size is a real fear

 This fear was so irrational because once I got on the plane and asked the flight attendant if I could have the seat belt extender, just in case.
-I walked through the aisle of the plane with easy except for the one broad shoulder man that I booty bumped because his shoulder was sticking out into the aisle.
+I walked through the aisle of the plane with ease except for the one broad-shoulder man that I booty bumped because his shoulder was sticking out into the aisle.

 If you happen to be reading this I am sorry my broad hips hit your broad shoulders.

 Other than that, I made it to my seat with no problem.
 Jetblue had all the armrests up making the seat look like the back seat of a car.
 I appreciated that.
 It made it easier to get to my seat.